 “We will prolong the time and hurt them.”
 The missiles of the resistance are capable of reaching dozens of cities.
 Naim Qassem assured that his capabilities were fine.

-Qassem appeared to leave the possibility of a negotiated truce, saying that he supported the efforts of Hezbollah’s ally, Lebanese Speaker Nabih Bari.
+Qassem appeared to leave open the possibility of a negotiated truce, saying that he supported the efforts of Hezbollah’s ally, Lebanese Speaker Nabih Bari.

 He did not mention a pause of hostilities in Gaza for the first time as a condition, but it was unclear if that meant a change in Hezbollah’s position.

-His speech coincided the of over 100 rockets toward Haifa Bay as well as Lower, Central, and Upper Galilee.
+His speech coincided the launch of over 100 rockets toward Haifa Bay as well as Lower, Central, and Upper Galilee.

 The IDF stated that most of the rockets had been intercepted.
 However, some had landed and damaged some buildings, including one school.
 No serious injuries were reported.